erich23/divide-backend/README.md

 # divide-backend
-backend for app that splits cost amongst friends using receipt scanning and Venmo apis
+django backend for app that splits cost amongst friends using receipt scanning and Venmo apis